csynbiosys/AMIGO2R2016b/README.md

-# Experiment - Greedo
+# Experiment - Rey

-Child of experiment Han Solo for Gal 1 model with In-Silico-Loop
+Child of experiment Greedo for Gal 1 model with In-Silico-Loop

-The change from Han Solo is:
+The change from Greedo is:
-* OID	used E-optimality
+* Running 5 x 12-hour experiments rather than 10 x 6 hour experiments
+* Input steps are 30 mins rather than 36 mins
+* OID time is now 10 mins as more work to do (24 steps rather than 10)

 Full description:
-* Each	run	executed	10	loops
+* Each	run	executed	20	loops
 * Using	gal1	no-delay	model
 * Only	the	fluoresence	state	was	observable
 * Parameters	alpha2,	d2,	Kf	and	Kb	were	fixed	to	the	true	value	of	1
 * The	system	tried	to	fit	alpha1,	Vm1,	h1,	Km1	and	d1
 * The	range	for	parameters	alpha1,	Vm1,	Km1	and	d1	was	0.1	times	the	true	value	to	10	times	the	true	value
 * The	range	for	parameter	h1	was	0	to	4	(true	was	2.225)
-* Each	experiement	was	independent	from	the	other	experiments	and	lasted	for	6	hours
+* Each	experiement	was	independent	from	the	other	experiments	and	lasted	for	12	hours
 * Experiments	were	sampled	every	5	mins
-* OID	used	eSS	with	fmincon	and	a	5	minute	maximum	duration
+* OID	used	eSS	with	fmincon	and	a	10	minute	maximum	duration
 * OID	used	E-optimality
-* The	input	stimulus was	stepped	with	10	steps	(values	between	0	and	2)
+* The	input	stimulus was	stepped	with	24	steps	(each 30 mins) (values	between	0	and	2)
 * The input stimulus steps are of fixed duration.
 * Mocked	experiments	always	start	from	the	equilibrum	state
 * Hetero	noise	was	added	to	output	with	a	standard	deviation	of	10%	of	the	value